symbioRahul/dotfiles/README.md

 Pathogen way to version control utilized git submodules.
 Vundle requires plugin calls in your vimrc files which is a little more elegant.

 * Transition to Antigen from Oh-my-zsh
 Antigen is built with inspiration of oh-my-zsh and pathogen.
 However, it is tries to avoid the bloat of oh-my-zsh using Vundle inspired plugin calls.

+* Fix work zshrc source bug
+At some times zshrc.symbio is not found hence you are unable to access all of the company specific aliases and paths.